-However, when it comes to hair loss medications, one area that I have neglected is anti-androgens such as Spironolactone.
+When it comes to hair loss medications, one area that I have neglected is anti-androgens such as Spironolactone, which have many favorable reviews.
 I did discuss RU-58841 in one post at the start of this year, but there are numerous other anti-androgens out there.
 In general, the potential side effects from anti-androgens are more severe than from Finasteride and Minoxidil, while scalp hair regrowth is typically less significant than from Finasteride (although there are some exceptions).

 Note that while some strict definitions consider Finasteride to also be an anti-androgen due to its inhibition of DHT, I only consider drugs that inhibit the binding of testosterone to androgen receptors as being anti-androgens.
 Finasteride, while reducing DHT, actually raises testosterone levels by around 10 percent.
 Also worth noting is that the popular Nizoral shampoo might have some anti-androgenic properties per several recent studies.